microsoft/vcpkg-docs/vcpkg/concepts/glossary.md

 # Glossary: vcpkg

-Some of the terms used in this documentation have similar meaning when discussed by the community.
+Some of the terms used in this documentation have similar meanings when discussed by the community.
 Because of that, and to avoid confusion and ambiguity.
-This article provides specific meaning to these terms.
+This article provides specific meanings for these terms.

 ## L